niemal/uman/README.md

 # uman
 A hacky user manager, using a CSV format to store/load the database into/from a file.
-The idea is to create an abstract, as minimal as possible, user manager.
+The idea is to create an abstract yet adaptive, as minimal as possible, user manager.

 ## Examples
-A simple straight-forward usage.
+A simple straight-forward abstract usage.
 ```go
 package main